drivet/website/content/blog/technical/theremin-build.md

 This is a difficult question to answer.
 By all accounts, the Open Theremin is relatively easy to play, but how easy is that?
-Even so called "easy" theremins are quite difficult by the very nature of the instrument.
+Even so called "easy" theremins are quite difficult, given the nature of the instrument.

 One of the issues that plagues theremins is the non-linearity of the playing field, and a lot of circuitry will often go into mitigating that particular